JanssenProject/jans/docs/cedarling/cedarling-quick-start-unsigned.md

 ### Policy setup

-  This demo policy grants access only to user entities with the `SupremeRuler` role:
+  In this guide, we will use a policy that grants access only to the user entities with the `SupremeRuler` role:

   ```
   @id("allow_supreme_ruler")